 You may be required to produce your documents at any time - make sure they're in order before you go

-If you are travelling in a vehicle other than a motor car or motorcycle or you are taking a boat, additional documentation may be required.
+If you're taking a boat or going in a vehicle other than a car or motorcycle you may need additional documents.

-The VE103b is the only legal alternative to the vehicle registration document and can be obtained from BVRLA/All fleet services on 01452 881037.
+The VE103 is the only legal alternative to the V5c and you can get one from BVRLA/All fleet services on 01452 881037.

-112 is the European emergency call number you can dial anywhere in the European Union in case of accident, assault or in any other distress situation.
+You can call 112 anywhere in the European Union in case of an accident, assault or any other distress situation.